scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 Conclusions
 -----------

-Python has been integrated into VTK and ParaView many years.
+Python has been integrated into VTK and ParaView for many years.
 The integration continues to mature and expand as Python is used in an increasing number of ways in both software packages.
-As Python continues to grow in popularity among the scientific community, so, too, does the need for providing easy-to-use Pythonic interfaces to scientific visualization tools.
+As Python continues to grow in popularity among the scientific community, so too does the need for providing easy-to-use Pythonic interfaces to scientific visualization tools.
 As demonstrated in this paper, VTK and ParaView are well-positioned to continue adapting to the future needs of scientific Python programmers.